Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/carousel.md

 {{< design-callout-alert >}}
 **Captions** should not be used because they do not respect the Orange Design System specifications.

-Please refer to the [Carousel navigation](https://system.design.orange.com/0c1af118d/p/7773e1-carousel-navigation/b/99a7b7) guidelines on the Orange Design System website.
+Please refer to the [Carousel navigation guidelines](https://system.design.orange.com/0c1af118d/p/7773e1-carousel-navigation/b/99a7b7) or to the [Hero banners guidelines](https://system.design.orange.com/0c1af118d/p/925608-promotions/b/685a2d) on the Orange Design System website.
 {{< /design-callout-alert >}}

 {{< example >}}